tymothytym/dateSquirrel/readme.md

 ```
 ##### Caveats!
 - dateSquirrel doesn't check to see if the initial date is within the range specified (you can use the [`isBetweenDates`](#isBetweenDates) function to check prior to passing to dateSquirrel if you need to)
-- dateSquirrel will try and parse the entered date using it's internal parser: this __only__ accepts a **UK date format** like dd-mm-yyyy, dd mm yyyy, dd/mm/yy
+- dateSquirrel will try and parse the entered date using it's internal parser: this accepts a **UK date format** like dd-mm-yyyy, dd mm yyyy, dd/mm/yy by default but can be changed via the `parse.rule` option to accomodate other syntaxes

 <a name="pattern"/></a>
 ### `pattern` & `patternSave` (text)